wavefrontHQ/docs/pages/doc/alerts_dependencies.md

 - `~alert.firing.1484772362710.WARN.jvm.thread-states.blocked`
 - `~alert.isfiring.1484772362710`

-### Use Case Example 1: Chain together alert dependencies
+### Use Case Example 1: Chain together alert dependencies with isFiring

 Without ~alert metrics, one would traditionally create dependencies across alert A, B, and C using the following method: